theaellengo/ccapdev-mc03/README.md

 The picture below shows how the web application should display the values that we have entered earlier:
 ![alt text](https://github.com/arvention/ccapdev-mc03/blob/master/displayed-contact.png "Displayed Contact")

+Each contact may be removed using the `X` button on the upper right of the `<div>`.
+Upon clicking the `X` button, the web application deletes the contact from the database then removes the corresponding `<div>` of the contact from [`views/index.hbs`](https://github.com/arvention/ccapdev-mc03/blob/master/views/index.hbs).
+This operation should be done **without refreshing the page**.

 Note that the number should be **UNIQUE** for each contact - no two contacts may have the same number.
 Thus, you are required to check if the current value entered by the user in the `number` text field has not yet been used by any other contact in the database.
 You need to check this **EVERY TIME** the user enters a number in the `number` text field.

 If the current value in the `number` text field **IS IN THE DATABASE**: